selimslab/selimslab.github.io/_NOTES/lists/meta/why-no-authors.md

 ---
 ---

+I enjoy sharing the ideas I like here.
+I don't claim ownership, they belong to their original creators.

-Skipped the authors of most quotes and paintings since,
+So, I omitted the authors of most quotes and paintings since,
 1. they are easily accessible public information
 2. when you don't attribute, you can't misattribute
-3. what's important is whether something makes sense by its content 2